 CO.
 No. Upon completion of this course, students will be able to K Level CO-1 demonstrate their ability to explain the influence of poetic genre on a given text.
 K1 CO-2 recognise the main forms and structure of essay and its development.
 K2 CO-3 articulate the structure and types of Drama К3 CO-4 appraise the different types of Novel K4 CO-5 evaluate one's own perspective in relation to various forms of literary terms.
 K5

 SEMESTER II

 Generic Elective II Literary Forms and Terms

-Course Code : 23UENE21
+Course Code : 23UENE21Hrs/ week: 4Hrs / Semester: 60Credits: 3

 Unit I - Poetry

 The Elegy, The Ode, Ballad, Epic, Satire, Dramatic Monologue